 Water Quality Mini Grants

-Fall 2017 Grant Cycle is now OPEN.
+Fall 2017 Grant Cycle is now CLOSED.

 SWCDM is pleased to offer mini-grants up to $3,000 to help fund local education and outreach efforts that address nonpoint source water quality issues.
 Funding for these mini-grants is made available through the Montana Department of Environmental Quality’s federally funded 319 funding program.
 Mini-grants are available on a biannual basis (spring and fall) and funded projects need to occur within a year of being awarded.